 Furthermore, the expandable models allow you to add weight as you need it instead of having to invest in an entire set of weights all at once.

-As mentioned, the PowerBlock dumbbells are relatively expensive when compared to other types of adjustable dumbbells but it’s their quality, durability and ability to expand which sets them apart from the other brands of adjustable dumbbells.
+As mentioned, the PowerBlock dumbbells are relatively expensive when compared to other types of adjustable dumbbells but their quality, durability and ability to expand sets them apart from the other brands of adjustable dumbbells.

 Despite a few minor drawbacks, the PowerBlock system of adjustable dumbbells is an excellent choice for anyone who isn’t ready to invest in a full set of weights or doesn’t have the room to spare for a complete dumbbell set.

 Whether you’re a novice lifter or a world-class athlete, there is a PowerBlock adjustable dumbbell set to suit your current fitness level and help you achieve your fitness goals.

 There are several models of PowerBlock adjustable dumbbells, each of which offers different features and maximum weights.